Matt Vierling Player Props: Tigers vs. Blue Jays

 Matt Vierling At The Plate

-- Vierling leads Detroit in total hits (eight) this season while batting .286 with two extra-base hits.
+- Vierling has nine hits and an OBP of .353, both of which are tops among Detroit hitters this season.

-- Vierling has gotten a hit in four of seven games this year (57.1%), with multiple hits twice.
+- Vierling has gotten a hit in five of eight games this year (62.5%), with multiple hits twice.

 - He has hit a home run in one game this year.

-- Vierling has driven in a run in two games this year, with multiple runs batted in once.
+- Vierling has picked up an RBI in two games this season, with multiple runs batted in once.

 - In one game this season, he scored, and he had multiple runs in that game.